exasol/script-languages-container-ci/doc/changes/unreleased.md

 # Unreleased

-## Dependencies
+## Refactorings

- - Updated poetry dependencies and Github workflows by PTB 1.12.0.
+ - #128: Updated poetry dependencies and Github workflows by PTB 1.12.0 and removed Python 3.9
-    * Updated pip to 25.3 which fixes a security vulnerability